0art-vandelay0/choose-a-coding-language/README.md

 ## Description

 This application will choose a programming language for you based on the statement that you choose most fits your needs.
-All you need to do is pick one statement and the program will chose one of three languages that most fits that description.
+All you need to do is pick one statement and the program will chose one of three languages that most fits that description. :bar_chart:

 ## Setup/Installation Requirements